How-to Cards

 The purpose of the “Credit” tab is not immediately obvious – basically, you can credit anything that has helped you with creating the tool.
 This is currently used for at least 3 purposes:

-• systematic tracking of non-ELIXIR collaborators (add ORCIDs)
+• systematic tracking of non-ELIXIR collaborators (add their ORCIDs)

-• listing affiliations to particular research institutions (remember to add LCSB)
+• listing affiliations to particular research institutions (remember to add LCSB as an affiliation)